 Our Geothermal Investment - Key Facts:

-- 23 MW - of emissions free power capacity from our geothermal investment.
+- 22 MW - Zero-emission power capacity from our geothermal investment (35 MW gross).

-- 17,500 - number of homes that can be powered each year by the Neal Hot Springs project.
+- 24,000 - Number of homes that can be powered each year by the Neal Hot Springs project.

-- 375,000 tonnes - in annual greenhouse gas emission reductions, when compared to emissions generated by a similar sized coal-fired generation facility.
+- 375,000 tonnes - Annual greenhouse gas emission reductions, in comparison to emissions generated by a similar-sized, coal-fired generation facility.